Twisted duality for embedded graphs: Medial graphs and the ribbon group action

 \subsection{Medial graphs and cycle family graphs}

 In this subsection we will prove another of our main theorems, this one generalizing Equation~\ref{medialtaite} and Proposition~\ref{blacktomedial}.
 The theorem shows that cycle family graphs extend the essential relations among plane graphs and their medial and Tait graphs.
-Furthermore, we show that if $F$ is a 4-regular graph, then its set of cycle family graphs is precisely the set of embedded graphs that have embedded medial graphs isomorphic to $F$ as abstract graphs.
-We actually prove a stronger result: we not only show that the set of cycle family graphs of $F$ give all the embedded graphs whose medial graphs are isomorphic to $F$ as abstract graphs, but we also give specific conditions for when a medial graph is simply a twist of $F$, that is, a different locally admissible embedding of the same combinatorial map (these were defined in Subsection~\ref{ss.notable}).
+Furthermore, we show that if $F$ is a $4$-regular graph, then its set of cycle family graphs is precisely the set of embedded graphs that have embedded medial graphs isomorphic to $F$ as abstract graphs.
+We actually prove a stronger result: we not only show that the set of cycle family graphs of $F$ give all the embedded graphs whose medial graphs are isomorphic to $F$ as abstract graphs, but we also give specific conditions for when a medial graph is a partial Petrial of $F$.

+\begin{theorem} Let $F$ be a $4$-regular embedded graph.
+Then: \begin{enumerate} \item if $\vec{s}$ is an arrow marked graph state of $F$, then $(F_{\vec{s}})_m$ and $F$ are isomorphic as abstract graphs; \item if $\vec{s}$ is a duality state, then $(F_{\vec{s}})_m$ and $F$ are also equivalent as locally embedded maps, or equivalently, are partial Petrials.